peterhry/peterhrynkow.com/_drafts/component-api.md

 </Tabs>
 ```

-#### Instance methods

-Instance methods like `play` or `pause`.
-These are common for web components but unheard of in React.

-// add example

-#### Callbacks or events
+#### Callbacks

-In React, callbacks are supplied to a component as props.
-In Polymer, components fire events.
+Callbacks and their signature,  supplied as function props.

-#### Rendered UI
+#### Rendered Output

-In some cases, the UI rendered by a component can be considered part of its API.
+Anything rendered by the component.
+In some cases this can include its styles.

-### What Impacts Component API Design?
+### API Design Problems

 #### Customization